aramis-lab/clinicadl/docs/Generate.md

 # `generate` - Produce synthetic data for debugging & functional tests

-This pipeline generates a synthetic dataset for a binary classification task from a CAPS-formatted dataset.
+This command generates a synthetic dataset for a binary classification task from a CAPS-formatted dataset.
 It produces a new CAPS containing either `trivial` or `random` data:

 - Trivial data should be perfectly classified by a classifier.
 Each label corresponds to images whose intensities of